fedemelo/cupihorarios/README.md

    sh restore-db-backup.sh
    ```

+   There's also a script to save a backup of the current database, `save-db-backup.sh`.

    Windows:

    The scripts are not compatible with Windows.
 To restore the database in a Windows machine, the commands on the sceipt must be run manually in the `db` directory.